Pauline Duchambge: Detailed aspects

 The poem La Jalouse (The Jealous One) was first published in Desbordes-Valmore's collection Papillon (1834) under the title La Fuite (The Escape), also in Pauvres Fleurs (1839).
 The poem has three stanzas of "huitains" (eight lines).
-The rhyme scheme of the stanzas is A-B-A-B C-D-C-D. The agitated introduction in C minor, with sixteenth-note triplets, establishes the mood.
+The rhyme scheme of the stanzas is ABAB CDCD.
+The agitated introduction in C minor, with sixteenth-note triplets, establishes the mood.
 In the first phrase (bars 5–12), setting a sad, somber text, the melody begins in a narrow range, harmonised with a C minor broken chord.
 The melody glides up the scale on "glissant," and the phrase ends in E flat major.
 In verse three, these ascending notes triumphantly proclaim "I am the ungrateful one!"
 In the following unstable section (bars 13–18) in the minor dominant, the melody leaps up and down large intervals, portraying bouncing footsteps (verse 1) and turmoil (verse 2).
 The melody moves up a seventh to F, harmonised with a dominant-seventh chord, as the text commands "Ne fuis pas encore" (Do not flee yet).
 The melody descends, as the words say there is more to be told.
 One ("I am the ungrateful") is repeated in an Andantino section (bars 18–23), set triumphantly in C major with a disjunct line and joyous triplets, leading to a C-minor interlude (bars 23–26) that sets the mood for the following verse.
 For verses 2 and 3, Duchambge makes slight adjustments in the rhythm to set the words appropriately.